josephtownshend/Strava_API/README.md

 Whilst playing around with the playground I found I could search for segment leaderboadrs.
 From this I think I can return the KOM or the leader of the board.
 Whilst this isn't particularly exciting it does give me some direction for the exploration.
 `https://www.strava.com/api/v3/segments/229781/leaderboard?access_token=<xxxx>`

+So today I realised that you can't use Node for anything frontend - which is obvious with it being the server side implementation of JS.
+What I need to do is have a React frontend, Express server and Node backend.
+I'm going to try and find a tutorial that will help me get that running and then transfer this project over to that.